PFAS Do Not Eat Advisory

 Upon receiving these results, and out of an abundance of caution for public health, the Maine CDC and MDIFW issued a “Do Not Eat” advisory in November of 2021.
 Because test results were available for only eight deer, the decision was made to extend a "Do Not Eat" advisory to the greater Fairfield area (~125 square miles) until additional testing for PFOS contamination in deer was complete.

 To have a broader understanding of PFAS impacts on wildlife, MDIFW expanded its testing efforts in the greater Fairfield area in 2022.
 New results from tissues of 60 deer and 51 wild turkeys showed that only animals harvested from the most highly contaminated fields had detectable levels of PFAS/PFOS in muscle tissue.
-In 2023, MDIFW and the Maine CDC reduced the original “Do Not Eat” advisory boundary from 125 square miles to 25 square miles (PDF).
+In 2023, MDIFW and the Maine CDC reduced the original “Do Not Eat” advisory boundary from 125 square miles to 25 square miles (PDF) and added wild turkey to the advisory.

 Back to top